-• We have noted in the last several boards that some Reporting Seniors have a "policy" to make Selects a 3.0.
+- RSCA management is critical.
+There is a time to manage RSCA and a time to burn RSCA.Consider a 5.0 ITA with a 4.75 RSCA versus a 4.5 ITA with a 3.5 RSCA; the second case better breaks that individual out as a top performer. - Some Reporting Seniors have a policy to make Selects a 3.0.
 This is not helpful.
 In all cases, it breaks a trend in performance for your hot running officers and leaves board Members uncertain as to how the officer is continuing to perform.
-Also, this "policy" is not executed consistently across all Reporting Seniors and as such your strong performing 3.0 select now is competing with officers whose RS continuing to track them above RSCA.
-It just isn't helpful in sending a clear message to the board, and doesn't help your officers.
+Also, this policy is not executed consistently across all Reporting Seniors.
+Your strong performing 3.0 select is now competing with officers whose RS continued to track them above RSCA.
+It isn't helpful in sending a clear message to the board it does not help your officers.

-- Any decline in individual trait average should be explained in block 41 (resetting RSCA, summary group growth etc.).
+- Any decline or flat line in individual trait average should be explained in block 41 (e.g. Resetting RSCA, summary group growth, officer selected for promotion etc.).
 Without any explanation, it assessed as a decline in performance rating.
-When you are giving back to back Ps or MPs, if the member is doing all the right things, show upward movement with an increase of Individual Trait Average.
-Not doing so sends a negative message to the board. - For the O-4 Leadership and Milestone Board, Reporting Seniors should consider providing RSCA Letters to officers following periodic O4 FITREPs leading up to the board this can highlight performance in milestone and also ensures that RSCA is known before the board (in the event the overall FITREP ingestion process at Millington is slow and PSR does not generate the RSCA).
+When you are giving back-to-back Ps or MPs, if the member is doing all the right things, show upward movement with an increase of Individual Trait Average.
+Not doing so sends a negative message to the board. - For the O-4 Leadership and Milestone Board, Reporting Seniors should consider providing RSCA Letters to officers following periodic O4 FITREPs leading up to the board.
+This can highlight performance in milestone and ensures that RSCA is known before the board, in the event the overall FITREP ingestion process at Millington is slow and PSR does not generate the RSCA.

-Finally, Concurrent (CC/CR) FITREPs: CC/CR FITREPs can do more harm than good.
-All the same FITREPwriting 'best practices' listed above need to be applied to CC/CR FITREPs.-If, as often happens with a CC/CR FITREP, the Reporting Senior is of another service, make sure you engage a senior Navy officer to review and engage the Reporting Senior to ensure "translation" of other service assessments into board recognized language and that the Reporting Senior understands block 43 distribution (e.g., it is not the USMC Christmas Tree, nor are there limits on "right blocking" per Army standards).
+Finally, concurrent (CC/CR) FITREPs can do more harm than good.
+All the same FITREP writing best practices listed above need to be applied to CC/CR FITREPs.
+If the Reporting Senior is of another service, make sure you engage a senior Navy officer to review and engage the Reporting Senior to ensure "translation" of other service assessments into board recognized language, and that the Reporting Senior understands block 43 distribution (e.g. it is not the USMC Christmas Tree, nor are there limits on "right blocking" per Army standards).